Kathmandu University: TEDx

 Kathmandu University became the first university to host the university-level TEDx event in Nepal.
-The first iteration of this event/conference was conducted on December 23, 2019, under the tagline ‘Connecting Dots,’ in the central campus premises at Dhulikhel, Kavrepalanchok.
+The first iteration of this event/conference was conducted on 23 December 2019, under the tagline ‘Connecting Dots,’ in the central campus premises at Dhulikhel, Kavrepalanchok.
 TEDxKathmanduUniversity is an independently organized, completely non-profit TED event, which is operated under license from TED.
 TEDxKathmanduUniversity 2019 encompassed a handful of ideas to be delivered to the curious souls.
 The event aimed to impart the ideas circling around the following purviews: research ideas and methodologies; perks of being multidisciplinary; the importance of technology, computation and networking; and individual agency.

 Silver Jubilee

 Kathmandu University held a Ceremony at the main campus to mark the beginning of its year-long Silver Jubilee celebration.
-A Silver Jubilee Celebration Organizing Committee has been formed under the chairmanship of the Chancellor, Rt.
-Hon'ble Prime Minister KP Sharma Oli.
+A Silver Jubilee Celebration Organizing Committee has been formed under the chairmanship of the chancellor, Rt.
+Hon'ble Prime Minister Sushila Karki.

 Some of the programs envisioned include establishing Silver Jubilee Logo, inaugurating newly constructed buildings and constructing new ones, establishing Silver Jubilee Tower, felicitating well-known national and international scholars, organizing presentation programs with scholars from different fields, organizing KU Oration, exhibiting academic works of KU Family, publishing Silver Jubilee Souvenir and books, and organizing various sports and cultural programs.

 Rt.
-Hon'ble President Bidya Devi Bhandari, who graced the Ceremony as the Chief Guest, marked the inauguration of Silver Jubilee by unveiling the Silver Jubilee Logo and inaugurated the newly constructed buildings.
+Hon'ble President Bidya Devi Bhandari, who graced the ceremony as the chief guest, marked the inauguration of Silver Jubilee by unveiling the Silver Jubilee Logo and inaugurated the newly constructed buildings.
 Rt.
-Hon'ble Prime Minister KP Sharma Oli, the Chancellor of the university, chaired the ceremony and laid the foundation stone of the Silver Jubilee Tower.
+Hon'ble Prime Minister KP Sharma Oli, the chancellor of the university, chaired the ceremony and laid the foundation stone of the Silver Jubilee Tower.

-The Inaugural Ceremony included enlightening speeches of Hon'ble Minister for Education Giriraj Mani Pokhrel, Prof. Suresh Raj Sharma, the Founding Vice Chancellor of KU, Mr. Daman Nath Dhungana, chairman of the Board of Trustees, and Prof. Dr. Ram Kantha Makaju Shrestha, Vice Chancellor.
+The inaugural ceremony included enlightening speeches of Hon'ble Minister for Education Giriraj Mani Pokhrel, Prof. Suresh Raj Sharma, the founding vice chancellor of KU, Mr. Daman Nath Dhungana, chairman of the board of trustees, and Prof. Dr. Ram Kantha Makaju Shrestha, vice chancellor.

 Several cultural presentations were held on the occasion along with plantation of plants of variety of species.
 Renowned personalities, heads of district offices along with local residents and KU Family showed their gracious presence and participation in the ceremony.